kourzanov/language-scheme/README.md

 # Scheme language support in Atom

-Adds syntax highlighting to Scheme (and Bigloo/AScript) files in Atom.
+Adds syntax highlighting to Scheme (and Bigloo, AScript) files in Atom.

 ```Scheme
 (define foo bar)